World4AI/World4AI/docs/source/reinforcement_learning/markov_decision_process/to_solve_mdp.rst

    & = 0 + 0 + 0 + 0 + 0 + 0 + 0 + 0.48 = 0.48
    \end{align*}

 In the example without discounting the return would always be 1 as long as the agent reaches the goal state.
 That means that it is generally not important how many steps the agent takes.
 This is not the case with discounting.
-Taking the shorter route means getting a higher return, as the time value of a reward reduces the farther away it is in the future.
+Taking the shorter route corresponds to a higher expected return, as the time value of a reward is reduced the farther away it is from the current time step :math:`t`.
 That essentially means that in the above example discounting generally encourages the agent to take as few steps as possible.

 .. note::
    The goal of the agent is to maximize the expected (discounted) sum of rewards.
-In other words the goal of the agent to maximize the expected return :math:`\mathbb{E}(G_t)`.
+In other words the goal of the agent is to maximize the expected return :math:`\mathbb{E}(G_t)`.

 To solve an MDP means for the agent to maximize the expected return.